baliyanvinay/Birthdays/README.md

 The project acts a birthday manager which will provide you the list of upcoming birthdays displayed in a table.
 It also enables you to add a new birthday to the list.

 ## Functionalities Added
-<b>Search Option: </b>One can search by name and get details of the person matching the input to view when is the birthday of the concerned person.\
+<b>Search Option: </b>One can search by name and get details of the person matching the input to view when is the birthday of the concerned person.

-## To be added
+## To be Added
 <b>Delete Record: </b>One should be able to delete a record if required.\
 <b>Sorted Records: </b>The rows in the table for birthdays should be sorted on the earliest basis.
 One should be able to view whose birthday is next and then next. \
 <b>Today's Birthday: </b>The project should display the name of the person in Today's Birthday section if the concerned has a birthday on the date.\